It affects us all.

-Our work focuses on the health effects of chemical exposures, including chemicals contained in consumer products as well as contaminants of water, food, and soil such as lead or mercury.
-We are also interested in the adverse effects of non-chemical hazards such as noise, heat, and social stressors, and how different kinds of hazardous exposures accumulate or interact to harm health.
+Our work addresses the health effects of exposures to complex mixtures of chemicals, including chemicals contained in consumer products as well as contaminants of water, food, and soil such as lead or mercury.
+We evaluate the health effects of air pollution and a changing climate, including through the the school-wide Center for Climate and Health at BUSPH, which is led by environmental health faculty.
+We are also interested in the adverse effects of non-chemical hazards such as noise, heat, and social stressors, and how different kinds of chemical and non-chemical exposures accumulate or interact to harm health.
 Vulnerable populations such as children and people living in poverty in the US and internationally are of special interest to us.
-The department has two centers: one that addresses the consequences to health of exposure to chemicals in Superfund sites and the other addressing complex exposures in urban poor populations.

 - Published On 10/17/2023Urine antimony and risk of cardiovascular disease - A prospective case-cohort study in Danish Non-Smokers.Environment internationalread at PubMed

 - Published On 10/11/2023Early-life manganese exposure during multiple developmental windows and adolescent verbal learning and memory.Neurotoxicology and teratologyread at PubMed

 - Published On 10/11/2023Short-Term Ambient Air Pollution Exposure and Risk of Out-of-Hospital Cardiac Arrest in Sweden: A Nationwide Case-Crossover Study.Journal of the American Heart Associationread at PubMed